Wisconsin Supreme Court sides with Republican Legislature in fight with governor

 MADISON, Wis.
 (AP) — A unanimous Wisconsin Supreme Court handed a victory to the Republican-controlled Legislature on Wednesday in a power struggle with Democratic Gov. Tony Evers, reining in the governor’s expansive veto powers.

-The court, in a ruling where the four liberal justices joined with three conservatives, struck down Evers’ partial veto of a Republican bill in a case that tested both the limits of his veto powers and the Legislature’s ability to exert influence by controlling funding.
+The court struck down Evers’ partial veto of a Republican bill in a case that tested both the limits of his veto powers and the Legislature’s ability to exert influence by controlling funding.

 The court also ruled that the Legislature can put money for certain state programs into an emergency fund under the control of its budget committee.
 Evers had argued such a move was unconstitutional.